-The National Security Agency (NSA) and the Department of Homeland Security (DHS) jointly sponsor the National Centers of Academic Excellence in Cyber Defense program.
+The National Security Agency sponsor the National Centers of Academic Excellence in Cyber Defense program.
 The goal of the program is to reduce vulnerability in our national information infrastructure by promoting higher education and research in cyber defense and producing professionals with cyber defense expertise.

-Completion of all of the courses in the Cyber Defense concentration indicates the eligibility to obtain the NSA/DHS Excellence in Cyber Defense Education certificate upon graduation.
-The National Centers of Academic Excellence in Cyber Defense Education Program (CAE-CDE) has enabled FIU to provide the certificate as an indication of Cyber Defense readiness.
+Completion of all of the courses in the Cyber Defense concentration indicates the eligibility to obtain the CAE Excellence in Cyber Defense Education certificate upon graduation.
+The National Centers of Academic Excellence in Cyber Defense Education Program (CAE-CD) has enabled FIU to provide the certificate as an indication of Cyber Defense readiness.

 TCN 4211 Telecommunication Networks